ErikRamses/OnlineClassifier/README.md

 # OnlineClassifier
-Online classifier with Passband filtering, Common Spatial Pattern and Support Vector Machine
+Online classifier with Passband filtering, Common Spatial Pattern Filter and Support Vector Machine single and Leave One Out Classifier